xyz8983/DataScienceProjects/HousePricePrediction/Readme.md

 ## Glance at the data

 ### Step 1.
-Import libraries, load data, check the correlations between each variables.
+Import libraries, load data, check the correlations between each variable.

         import pandas as pd